Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Forest Middle School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2025, Spring Forest Middle School will increase student performance on STAAR Redesign Grades 6-8 exams in reading and math by at least 5 percentage points in approaches, 5 percentage points in meets, and 5 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Spring Forest Middle School will increase student performance on STAAR Grades 6-8 exams in reading and math by at least 5 percentage points in approaches, 5 percentage points in meets, and 5 percentage points in masters.

 2023-24: Reading: 78% (approaches), 60% (meets), 31% (masters); Math: 74% (approaches), 46% (meets), 21% (masters)